mvolkmann/blog/src/swift.md

 When `case` values are provided, their type must be specified after the `enum` name.
 These values are accessed with the `rawValue` property.
-Why doesn't an enum name evaluate to its value like in other languages so `rawValue` would not be needed?
+TODO: Why doesn't an enum name evaluate to its value like in other languages so `rawValue` would not be needed?
-Why isn't this property just named `value`?
+TODO: Why isn't this property just named `value`?

 If a type is provided after the `enum` name, any cases without specified values are given default values.